-If you are a member of my homebased group in Facebook, chances are, you have heard me a million times saying that in order for the beginners to start working online, they have to start by creating a profile in Upwork.
+If you are a member of my home-based group on Facebook, chances are, you have heard me a million times saying that in order for the beginners to start working online, they have to start by creating a profile on Upwork.
 If you are not a member yet, please click this link and join.

 So, if freelancers are leaving and it doesn’t seem that Upwork changed for the better, why am I instructing beginners to still create a profile with them?
 Well, because of the merger, oDesk and Elance was able to centralize 8 million registered users into one big freelance marketplace, which is Upwork.
 If it is that big, then where else would you start?

 Apart from that, I have several reasons why I still want beginners to start with Upwork.

 - With Upwork, beginners will be protected.
 There will be less scams as long as they remember not to start working unless there is a contract for hourly, and a contract with a funded milestone for fixed-price projects.
 They will be more assured that they will be paid because of Upwork’s Escrow system.
 This will be further explained in the following blogs.

 - Upwork portfolios are a good way to start their online presence.
 Even if they have no experience, their Upwork portfolio can serve as their resume, they can take tests, upload files to support their skills.
 With every job they get, the better their profile gets, too.

 - I started here.
 I know how it feels to be totally clueless about what you are doing, I am a risk-taker, I just took the steps and it got me here.
 What if the beginners are not risk-takers?
 What if they quit when they don’t know what to do.
 Now I want to ‘push’ these people who need pushing into finally starting their online career by guiding them where no one else will.